Due to rise in water pollution and lowering level of groundwater, it is hard to get safe drinking water from open source.

 How to measure TDS level of Drinking Water at home?

 Wondering if you can measure the level of TDS in the water at home?
 Well, the good news is that you can!
 Take a look at the following methods to measure the TDS.

 1. Using Paper Filter and Scale:

-You can measure the TDS level in drinking water at home, using this conventional method.
+You can measure TDS level of drinking water at home, using this conventional method.
 For this process, you will only need

 - sterilized beaker

 - pipette (with a capacity of 50 ml)

 - stirring stick